TeamSparkAI/toolvault/docs/regcache.md

 ## 1\.
 The Challenge: Performance vs. Security with Untrusted Code

-You are running Docker containers that execute arbitrary `npx` (Node.js) and `uvx` (Python) packages.
+We are running Docker containers that execute arbitrary `npx` (Node.js) and `uvx` (Python) packages.
 These packages, by their nature, can be untrusted or even malicious.
-To achieve fast startup times, you correctly identified that caching these package downloads is crucial, as repeatedly fetching them over the network is slow.
+To achieve fast startup times, we need to cache these package downloads, as repeatedly fetching them over the network is slow (and these are short-lived, ephemeral containers that are started frequently).

 The goal is to maintain a persistent, shared cache on the host machine that containers can utilize, but prevent malicious code within an `npx` or `uvx` package from tampering with (polluting or corrupting) the cached code of other modules.